Welcome to the University of Central Florida

 International applicants: For details on your county’s required documents, including academic credentials and equivalency, please visit our Sample Country Requirements Page.
-In addition to academic credentials, your program may require an outside credential evaluation.
-Please review application requirements for your program in the graduate catalog.
+In addition to academic credentials, your program may require an external credential evaluation.
+Please review the application requirements for your program in the graduate catalog.

 The Graduate Record Examination (GRE), Graduate Management Admission Test (GMAT), Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS) may be required for admission.
 Please review your program requirements to determine if an admissions test is required.
 Official test scores must be received directly from the appropriate testing agency.

-Most programs require the submission of a variety of documents to help in their decision about your admission to their program.
-Some of these include writing samples or personal statement, a resume or CV, and recommendation letters.
+Most programs require the submission of various documents to help in their decision about your admission to their program.
+Some of these include writing samples or personal statements, a resume or CV, and recommendation letters.
 Please refer to your program application requirements for specific details.

 To be considered for financial support at UCF, you will need to submit your online graduate application early.
 All students who apply by the Fall priority deadline (January 15th) will be considered for most UCF fellowships and assistantships if they are admitted.
 For fellowships that require an application, please visit the Fellowships section of this website.

 You can check the status of your application and supporting documents anytime by going online to your application status portal at applynow.graduate.ucf.edu/apply/status.
-Use the same log in information as when you created your application.
-Here, you can view your missing materials and upload required documents.
+Use the same login information as when you created your application.
+Here, you can view your missing materials and upload the required documents.